AyushDhimann/Noodl/src/backend/README.md

 ```
 - The **Flask API server** will be available at `http://localhost:5000` (if `RUN_API_SERVER=true`).
 - The **Gradio Live Demo UI** will be available at `http://localhost:9999` (or your `LIVE_DEMO_PORT` if `RUN_LIVE_DEMO=true`).

+---

+## 🧪 API Endpoints
+For a detailed list of all available API endpoints, including request/response formats and examples, refer to the `API.md` file in this directory.
+It provides comprehensive documentation on how to interact with the backend services.

+---

+## 🔄 Restart Guide (After a Long Break or for a Clean Slate)

+If you're returning to the project after a while, or if you want to ensure a completely fresh start (especially regarding on-chain data and local caches), follow these steps:

+1.  **Clean Local Caches:**
+    *   **Delete `certificates` folder:** This folder stores locally generated NFT images before they are uploaded to IPFS.
+Deleting it ensures fresh images are generated if needed.
+        ```bash
+        # In your project's root directory (where main.py is)
+        rm -rf certificates  # macOS/Linux
+        # rmdir /s /q certificates # Windows
+        ```
+    *   Recreate the folder:
+        ```bash
+        mkdir certificates
+        ```
+2.  **Reset Supabase Database (Optional, for a full data reset):**
+    *   The most thorough way is to drop all tables and re-run the `database/schema.sql` script.
+    *   Alternatively, you can delete all rows from the tables:
+        ```sql
+        DELETE FROM user_nfts;
+        DELETE FROM level_progress;
+        DELETE FROM user_progress;
+        DELETE FROM content_items;
+        DELETE FROM levels;
+        DELETE FROM learning_paths;
+        DELETE FROM users;
+        DELETE FROM task_progress_logs;
+        ```
+    *   Then, re-run the `database/schema.sql` script from your Supabase SQL Editor to ensure all functions and tables are correctly set up.
+3.  **Redeploy Smart Contracts (Recommended for a full on-chain reset):**
+    *   Follow the steps in **Section 5.
+Smart Contract Deployment** again.
+This will give you new contract addresses.
+    *   **Crucially, update your `.env` file** with the new `PATH_REGISTRY_CONTRACT_ADDRESS` and `NFT_CONTRACT_ADDRESS`.
+    *   This is important because the old contracts will still exist on the blockchain with their old state.
+Redeploying gives you a clean slate.
+4.  **Update Environment Variables:**
+    *   Ensure all keys in your `.env` file (`GEMINI_API_KEY`, `SUPABASE_SERVICE_KEY`, `PINATA_API_KEY`, etc.) are still valid and active.
+5.  **Rebuild Virtual Environment (Optional, if Python dependencies seem problematic):**
+    ```bash
+    # Deactivate if active
+    # deactivate
+    rm -rf .venv # macOS/Linux
+    # rmdir /s /q .venv # Windows
+    python -m venv .venv
+    # Activate: .venv\Scripts\activate (Windows) or source .venv/bin/activate (macOS/Linux)
+    pip install -r requirements.txt
+    ```
+6.  **Start the Application:**
+    ```bash
+    python main.py
+    ```

+By following these steps, you can ensure a clean environment, which is especially helpful if you've made significant changes or if the application state (database, blockchain) has become inconsistent during development.